Max von Oppenheim: Foundation of the Tell Halaf Museum and later life

 Attempts to have his findings exhibited at the newly constructed Pergamon Museum failed, as the museum refused to agree to Oppenheim's financial demands.
 He thus opened his own private "Tell Halaf Museum" in an industrial complex in Berlin-Charlottenburg in July 1930.
 The museum's concept of presenting the exhibits is considered quite modern even by today's standards.
 It was subsequently visited and remarked upon by archaeologist Max Mallowan, his wife Agatha Christie and Samuel Beckett.
 The 1936 Baedeker guidebook on Berlin recommended a visit.

 After the Nazis took power in 1933, Oppenheim's Jewish background became a potential threat.
 Probably protected by old acquaintances in the scientific community, he was able to continue with his scholarly work.
 Apparently, this involved some efforts to fit into the intellectual climate of the time.
 According to historian Sean McMeekin: "In a speech before Nazi dignitaries, he went so far as to flatly ascribe his statues to the 'Aryan' culture, and he even received support from the Nazi government."
 Oppenheim once again wrote a memorandum on Middle Eastern strategic policies.
 In 1939, he once more travelled to Syria for excavations, coming within sight of Tell Halaf.
 However, the French authorities refused to award him a permit to dig and he had to depart.
 With debts of 2 million Reichsmark, Oppenheim was in dire financial trouble.
 He unsuccessfully tried to sell some of his finds in New York and again negotiated with the German government about the purchase of the Tell Halaf artefacts.
-While these negotiations continued, the museum was hit by a Allied phosphorus bomb in November 1943.
+While these negotiations continued, the museum was hit by an Allied phosphorus bomb in November 1943.
 It burnt down completely, all wooden and limestone exhibits were destroyed.
 Those made from basalt were exposed to a thermal shock during attempts to fight the fire and severely damaged.
 Many statues and reliefs burst into dozens of pieces.
 Although the Vorderasiatisches Museum Berlin took care of the remains, months passed before all of the pieces had been recovered and they were further damaged by frost and summer heat.